 - Medicare beneficiaries age 21+ who are not in hospice or OPWDD waiver - most must first request a Conflict-Free Eligibility assessment from NY Medicaid Choice, and then enroll in a Managed Long Term Care plan in order to obtain PCA or CDPAP services.
 See some exceptions here.

-- See this article for how to obtain temporary PCA services through local Medicaid program where there is an immediate need, and individual needs services to bridge the gap before enrolled in an MLTC plan.
+- IMMEDIATE NEED - See this article for how to obtain temporary PCA services through local Medicaid program where there is an immediate need, and individual needs services to bridge the gap before enrolled in an MLTC plan.

 A Few Still apply for PCS at Local Medicaid Office - (in NYC - the HRA Home Care Services Program)(or see procedures outside NYC)